zirui-song-18/documentation-website/_vector-search/api/neural.md

 Introduced 3.3
 {: .label .label-purple }

 The sparse indices support sparse ANN (Approximate Nearest Neighbor) search.
-To maximize the search efficiency, the neural plugin caches sparse data in JVM memory.
+To maximize search efficiency, the neural plugin caches sparse data in JVM memory.

-If the plugin has not loaded the sparse data into JVM memory, then it loads the data when it receives a search request.
-This loading time can cause high latency during initial queries.
+If the plugin has not loaded sparse data into JVM memory, then it loads data when it receives a search request.
+Loading time can cause high latency during initial queries.
 To avoid this, users often run random queries during a warmup period.
-After this warmup period, the sparse data are loaded into JVM memory, and their production workloads can launch.
+After this warmup period, sparse data are loaded into JVM memory, and their production workloads can launch.
 This loading process is indirect and requires extra effort.

 As an alternative, you can avoid this latency issue by running the neural plugin warmup API operation on the indices you want to search.
 This operation loads all the sparse data for all the shards (primaries and replicas) of all the indices specified in the request into JVM memory.